Shravani-AS/Data-Science---Projects/README.md

 # Data-Science---Projects
-Here I uploaded projects in the field of data science
+This folder contains projects in Data Science.